Apprenticeships

 Graduate apprenticeships

-• can follow on from foundation or modern apprenticeships
+• after a foundation or modern apprenticeship

 To apply for a graduate apprenticeship you must be resident in Scotland and have a right to live and work in Scotland and the work premises of the apprenticeship must be in Scotland.
+You must be at least 16 years old to do a graduate apprenticeship and there's no maximum age.

-Am I entitled to pay and the minimum wage
+Pay and the minimum wage

 Under the National Minimum Wage a modern or graduate apprentice is entitled to the apprentice rate of the minimum wage if they are either: